 "Integrated Electronics" is the abbreviation for Intel.
 Silicon Valley's Santa Clara serves as the corporate headquarters of the American multinational firm Intel Corporation.
 Robert Noyce is credited with creating it.
-It created the Intel 8086, the first x86 processor.
+It made the Intel 8086 the first x86 processor.

 Intel processors rate a 4 out of 10 on a scale of 1 to 10.
 The CPU performance on these processors is good, and practically all Intel processors include an iGPU.
 Additionally, this processor runs at a faster frequency than AMD processors, albeit at the expense of shorter battery life.
-Therefore, when battery life is not an issue, newer Intel-powered computers can be employed for short workloads and single-core boosts, especially in laptops.
+Therefore, newer Intel-powered computers can be employed for temporary workloads and single-core boosts when battery life is not an issue, especially laptops.
 Due to frequent motherboard and chipset updates, Intel processors have fewer alternatives than AMD processors if you want to modify the compatibility of your desktop's processor, motherboard, or socket.

 AMD is an abbreviation for Advanced Micro Devices.
-It is an international American semiconductor business with headquarters in Santa Clara, California.
+It is an international American semiconductor business headquartered in Santa Clara, California.
 Jerry Sanders, Jack Gifford, and John Carey created it.
 It began distributing x86 CPUs as a secondary source manufacturer and pitted itself against Am386.

 The Ryzen APU is the best option if you merely want to use your computer or phone for regular use and casual gaming.
 Ryzen 7 or 9 CPUs or Threadripper should be chosen for more demanding activities like video editing, 3D modeling, etc.